Olive Smith (masseuse)

-Olive Smith (1880 – 5 October 1916) was a masseuse, physical training instructor in the Scottish Women's Hospitals for Foreign Service (SWH) in Serbia in World War I. She died of malaria, within two months of volunteering with Dr Agnes Bennett's SWH unit at Ostrovo, and is buried at the Allies cemetery in Thessaloniki.
+Olive Smith (1880 – 5 October 1916) was a British masseuse and physical training instructor in the Scottish Women's Hospitals for Foreign Service (SWH) in Serbia during World War I. She died of malaria, within two months of volunteering with Dr Agnes Bennett's SWH unit at Ostrovo, and is buried at the Allies cemetery in Thessaloniki.
 She is memorialised in her home town Haltwhistle and at the teacher training college she worked at, in Glasgow.

 Family and education

-Olive M. Smith was the youngest daughter of Robert and Mary Smith of Greystone Dale, Haltwhistle, Northumberland, and had brothers and sisters.
+Olive M. Smith was born in 1880 in Haltwhistle, Northumberland.
+She was the youngest daughter of Robert and Mary Smith, and had both brothers and sisters.

 Smith was trained as a physical training instructor, firstly at Durham College of Science, Newcastle and then at Martina.
 Bergman Oesterberg's Physical Training College, Dartford Heath for three years, completing her professional qualifications in 1900.
 She became the first female gymnastic instructor in a British women's prison, as part of a government experiment, working in Glasgow's Duke Street Prison.
 The model was seen as successful and rolled out elsewhere.

 An appreciation by an anonymous 'friend' in The Mail, and an obituary for the Bergman Osterberg Union, noted that Smith then spent a number of years training teachers in the Physical Training Department of Glasgow Provincial Centre for Teachers.
 She was also an all round sportsperson.
 Whilst working at the prison and training college in Glasgow, she lived at 30 Woodcroft Avenue, Glasgow.